-Of all the characteristics a lubricant may possess the most important is its viscosity.
-The viscosity of a fluid and how that fluid reacts to certain variables will determine how well the fluid can perform the basic functions of a lubricant.
+Of all the characteristics a lubricant may possess, the most important is its viscosity.
+The fluid and how that fluid reacts to certain variables will determine how well the fluid can perform the basic functions of a lubricant.

 What is Viscosity?